NurMiApp/SimSimi-UI/README.md

 Features include:

 * Conversation, and group chats.
-* Membership, coins, and items.
+* Membership, tickets, coins, and items.
 * Concern, and characters.
 * Official chatbot, other users, my users.
 * ...and more!